nbrady-techempower/TFB-Documentation/docs/Development/Contributing-Guide.md

 builds.
 If you create a fork and enable Travis-CI.org, you will get your own build queue.
 This means 1) only your commits/branches are being verified, so there is no delay waiting for an unrelated pull request, and 2) you can cancel unneeded items.
-This does not affect our own Travis-CI setup at all - any commits added to a pull request will be verifed as normal.
+This does not affect our own Travis-CI setup at all--any commits added to a pull request will be verifed as normal.
 * __Read the README__: We know that's cliche.
-However, our toolset drags in a lot of different concepts and frameworks, and it can really help to read the documentation and README's, such as this one, the one inside specific language directories, and the ones inside specific framework directories.
+However, our toolset drags in a lot of different concepts and frameworks, and it can really help to read the documentation and READMEs, such as this one, the ones inside specific language directories, and the ones inside specific framework directories.
-* __Use the Development Virtual Machine__: Our Vagrant scripts can setup a VM for you that looks nearly identical to our test environment.
+* __Use the Development Virtual Machine__: Our Vagrant scripts can set up a VM for you that looks nearly identical to our test environment.
 This is even better than relying on the Travis-CI verification, and you are strongly encouraged to use this.
 See the [installation guide](Installation-Guide#vagrant-development-environment)